salilshankar/salilshankar/README.md

 ### what do i do, professionally? 👨‍💼

-i'm a technical writer by day. a software engineer by night. otherwise, wholeheartedly a student. 🧑‍🎓
+i'm a software engineer by day. but, honestly, a student. 🧑‍🎓

 ### what i'm working on these days? 🖥️